Anton Malloth: Life

-Malloth grew up in the town of Schenna, near Merano, in the Italian province of South Tyrol.
+Malloth grew up in the town of Schenna, near Merano, in South Tyrol.
 His foster-parents ran a small agricultural business and guest-house.
 He did an apprenticeship as a butcher and later became a lance corporal in the Italian army, where he opted to serve in Germany.
 In Innsbruck he received training as a "Schutzpolizei" (a uniformed branch of the Third Reich police force) and later volunteered for police service in Prague.
 For most of the Second World War, Malloth worked in Theresienstadt.

 Life in Austria

 After the end of war, Malloth went on the run for some time, living at his parents-in-laws' home in Wörgl, Tyrol.
 In early 1948, Malloth was arrested by the Austrian police.
 In the interrogation in front of a judge in Innsbruck, he played down his role in the Gestapo prison and denied having been involved with torture and murder.

 An application for extradition by the Czechoslovak government was ignored by the Austrian justice department.
 Malloth was tried in absentia in September 1948 in Czechoslovakia for war crimes in Terezín/Theresienstadt, but by then Malloth had already been released by the Austrian court.
 After numerous witness testimonials, the Czechoslovak court in Litoměřice town ruled that there was no doubt that Malloth had beaten to death about 100 detainees.
 The verdict was reversed in 1969, but the application for extradition was still pending.

 From 1948 to 1988 Malloth lived undisturbed in Meran.
 In 1952 he became an Italian citizen.
 When his Italian citizenship was stripped, he became a German citizen in 1957.

 In spite of several applications for extradition by Germany and Austria, the German consulate in Milan issued him new passports as the previous ones expired.
 When he was expelled to Germany in 1988, the public prosecution department of Dortmund denied any extradition to Austria or Czechoslovakia.
 As there were no preliminary proceedings against Malloth, he was freed.